What is World Children’s Day and why is it important?

 - Children have the right to be safe from violence and prejudice, regardless of where they live or their ethnic or social origins, abilities, birthplace, or other status.

-The UN provides a particular theme every year for World Children’s Day to promote awareness among children, togetherness and improving children’s welfare.
-The theme of 2021 is “Investing in our future means investing in our children”.
+The UN provides a particular theme every year for World Children’s Day to promote awareness among children, The UN provides a particular theme every year for World Children’s Day to promote awareness among children, togetherness and improving children’s welfare.
+The theme of 2022 is “Inclusion, For Every Child”.
+This theme means that every child belonging to any society, community or nationality is entitled to equal rights and the opportunity to be included.

 Why the right to education is vital

-The COVID-19’s economic crisis is threatening to hurt children and families the hardest.
-The number of children living in multidimensional poverty – those without access to education, health, housing, nutrition, sanitation, or water – might reach 1.2 billion by the end of 2021, with an additional 142 million children falling into monetary poverty.
-Children in these rural and poor areas don’t have the privilege of being able to have remote online classes and typically put aside their education entirely to support their family.
-Even before the COVID 19 pandemic, approximately 260 million children, or roughly one in 10, were out of school.
+The COVID-19 economic crisis is threatening to hurt children and families the hardest.
+The number of children living in multidimensional poverty – those without access to education, health, housing, nutrition, sanitation, or water – has now reached 1 billion worldwide, with an additional 365 million children living in extreme poverty.
+Children in these rural and poor areas don’t have the privilege of being able to remotely access online classes and typically put aside their education entirely to support their family.
+Even before the COVID- 19 pandemic, approximately 260 million children, or roughly one in 10, were out of school.

 Due to the magnitude and complexity of the issue, driving programs to reach the most vulnerable children are necessary.
-ChildFund works to alleviate child poverty by ensuring every child experiences a childhood in which they are nurtured, protected and given access to opportunity.
+One of the ways that ChildFund works to alleviate child poverty is through the collection of monthly donations, ensuring that children can experiences a childhood in which they are nurtured, protected and given access to opportunity.

 How to get involved with World Children’s Day activities